wcshamblin/Bracer-Algorithm/README.md

 ![Compensation scoring vs absolute](https://imgur.com/ftiIHVy.png)

-As of now, tree generation falls under (about) O(1) with distributions.
+As of now, tree generation falls under (about) O(n) with distributions.
 This is fine, but since input is O(n!), it makes sense to optimize here.
 A goal is to hopefully reduce input to the algorithm through distribution pruning.

 Treegen returns the tree with the highest score found, JSONified.